nidorx/sqlog/README.md

     </p>
 </div>

-**SQLog** is a **Golang** library that leverages the power of **slog** to streamline log management in a simple and efficient way.
+**SQLog** is a **Golang** library that simplifies log management using **slog**. **SQLog** offers a lightweight and reliable solution for logging, making it perfect for developers seeking a cost-effective, high-performance way to monitor their applications.

-One of its key advantages is its integration with **SQLite**, an embedded database, meaning there's no need for an external database server setup.
-This reduces operational costs and drastically simplifies system maintenance, as everything runs **embedded**, without complex dependencies.
+It integrates with **SQLite**, so no external database setup is required.
+This keeps operations simple and reduces costs, as everything runs **embedded**.

-With **SQLog**, you get a lightweight and robust solution for securely logging and storing data.
-It's ideal for developers looking for a practical, cost-effective, and reliable way to monitor their applications, without sacrificing performance.

-## Requirements

-The builtin SQLite storage uses the package `github.com/mattn/go-sqlite3`, which is a cgo package, so you need `gcc`.

-See the link for more details: [https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation](https://github.com/mattn/go-sqlite3?tab=readme-ov-file#installation)

 ## Usage

 Below is an example of using **SQLog** with the SQLite storage, with the interface exposed on port `8080`.
 When you access `http://localhost:8080?msg=test`, any query parameter will be sent to the log.

 You can view the generated logs at `http://localhost:8080/logs/`.

-> **Demo** You can see a [complete example in the demo directory](./demo/).

 ```go
 import (